4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

     CHROME_OPTIONS = webdriver.ChromeOptions()
     CHROME_OPTIONS.add_argument("user-data-dir={}".format(DRIVER_DATA))

-The proxy is necessary for Sessions.
-See document 'General Context' for details on Px-Proxy.
+Px-proxy is necessary for Sessions to play nice with an NTLM Proxy.
+See document 'General Context' for details on both.

 There is a separate script for new Python installations that ensures 'resources' exists in the script user's home path (among other things).
 Essentially a uniform location to house multiple assets for multiple tools/scripts.